 Rothwell has a BA from University of the Arts London, UK and MFA in sculpture from Hunter College, City University of New York, USA and University of Auckland, New Zealand.
 She currently lives in Sydney, Australia.

-Rothwell’s upcoming institutional exhibitions include The National 2021: New Australian Art, a major biennial survey exhibition presented across the Art Gallery of New South Wales, Carriageworks, and Museum of Contemporary Art Australia (26 March 2021); Horizon, a solo exhibition at Hazelhurst Regional Gallery and Arts Centre (26 June 2021); and Know My Name: Australian Women Artists 1900 to Now at the National Gallery of Australia (July 2021).
+Rothwell’s recent institutional exhibitions include The National 2021: New Australian Art, a major biennial survey exhibition presented across the Art Gallery of New South Wales, Carriageworks, and Museum of Contemporary Art Australia (March 2021); Horizon, a solo exhibition at Hazelhurst Regional Gallery and Arts Centre (July 2021); and Know My Name: Australian Women Artists 1900 to Now at the National Gallery of Australia (July 2021).

 As well as exhibiting extensively in solo and group exhibitions across Australia, New Zealand and the UK, Rothwell has undertaken public commissions at The Economist Plaza, London (for the Contemporary Art Society), UK; City of Canada Bay Council, Sydney, Australia; City of Sydney, Australia; Museum of New Zealand Te Papa Tongarewa, New Zealand; as well as being awarded the Museum of Contemporary Art Australia’s Loti Smorgon Sculpture Terrace Commission for her work Composer in 2016.